Explorify and developing key skills

 “Using Explorify is an excellent way of getting children to work collaboratively and develop their questioning and answering skills… when we’re using it in class it’s not ability-specific so the whole class can join in.” - Science Leader

 Language development: Explorify encourages lots and lots of talking about science.
 The more opportunities children have to talk, the greater their vocabulary will become, as well as their ability to articulate what they think.
-This skill is, of course, important at any age whether Year 6 or Reception and Year 1 and will be essential when moving on to secondary school.
+This skill is, of course, important at any age whether Year 6 or Reception and Year 1 and will also be essential when moving beyond primary school to secondary education.